Daily Encouragement Net

 Permissions: Please feel free to pass on, reproduce and distribute any material on Daily Encouragement Net, in part or in whole, in any format, provided that you do not alter the wording in any way or charge a fee beyond the cost of reproduction.
 It is our desire to spread this material, not protect or restrict it.
 We do request that you keep the contact, copyright and subscription information intact.

-Scripture references are from The Holy Bible: New International Version. © 1984 by International Bible Society; NEW AMERICAN STANDARD BIBLE®, Copyright © 1995 by The Lockman Foundation, New King James Version (NKJV) Copyright © 1982 by Thomas Nelson, Inc. and the King James Version.
+Scripture references are from The Holy Bible: New International Version. © 1984 by International Bible Society; NEW AMERICAN STANDARD BIBLE®, Copyright © 1995 by The Lockman Foundation, New King James Version (NKJV) Copyright © 1982 by Thomas Nelson, Inc. and the King James Version and a variety of other versions.

 Personal Mission Statement: "I am created by God to bring Him glory.
 Through God's Son Jesus Christ I have been redeemed and make it my life's goal to please the Lord.
 My mission in life is to honor God through my faith and obedience and prepare myself and all whom I may influence for eternity."